Berlevåg Airport

-Berlevåg Airport (Berlevåg lufthavn; IATA: BVG, ICAO: ENBV) is a regional airport serving Berlevåg Municipality in Troms og Finnmark county, Norway.
+Berlevåg Airport (Berlevåg lufthavn; IATA: BVG, ICAO: ENBV) is a regional airport serving Berlevåg Municipality in Finnmark county, Norway.
 The airport is situated 2 km northwest of the village of Berlevåg and is owned and operated by Avinor.
 The airport tower is operated remotely from Bodø.

 The airport has a 880 m runway aligned 06/24.
 Services are provided by Widerøe using Dash 8-100 aircraft to other communities in Finnmark.
 The airport served 5,921 passengers in the terminal (in 2016) and received the most subsidies per passenger of any Avinor airport.
 A further 8,948 landed and started at the airport without leaving the aircraft.

 Construction of the airport started in 1943 by the Luftwaffe who stationed a detachment of Jagdgeschwader 5 (JG 5) there.
 Civilian operations started 1970 and were first provided by Norving.
 The airport was upgraded as part of a national program to establish regional airports and from 1974 services were taken over by Widerøe using de Havilland Canada Twin Otter aircraft.
 Dash 8 aircraft were introduced in 1994.
 The current terminal building dates from 1988.
 There have been local proposals to expand the airport, but Avinor does not wish to pursue these.